 Although many consider their dogs part of their family, even the most well-behaved dog can viciously lash out without warning or provocation.
 If you’ve suffered injuries from a bite inflicted by someone else’s dog, you deserve compensation for your medical bills, lost wages, and pain and suffering.

-Contact D. Michael Mullori, Jr., Attorney at Law to discuss your legal options with a Prince William County dog bite lawyer.
+Contact D. Michael Mullori, Jr., Attorney at Law or call (703) 762-2142 today to discuss your legal options with a Prince William County dog bite lawyer.
 Since 1999, Mike Mullori has fought to protect the rights and interests of injured victims throughout Virginia.
 He strives to help his clients through the complicated recovery process from injuries’ physical and emotional effects.
 He works directly with his clients throughout their cases, keeping his caseload small to devote the time and resources each client needs.

 Reach out to Mike today for a free, no-obligation case review to help with your dog bite claim.